mauricioduqueorozco/kinect/README.md

 TODO

--- REcieve and send commands to Kinect
+-- Recieve and send commands to Kinect